Description of the HTTP API

 Result of successful execution: (SCS cookie), an empty object

-Each threat found in the specified application has a unique numeric integer identifier <threat ID>.
-The list of all identifiers is returned by the threats command.
-In the threat_info, cure_threat, delete_threat, ignore_threat, and quarantine_threat commands only the identifiers returned by the threats command are allowed.
+Each found threat has a unique integer identifier <threat ID>.
+The list of identifiers for all detected threats is returned by the threats command.
+The threat_info, cure_threat, delete_threat, ignore_threat, and quarantine_threat commands allow the threat identifiers from this list only.

-All information on the specified threat, including actions history, can be obtained using the threat_info request.
+All information about a specific threat, including action history, can be obtained using the threat_info request.
 The information is returned as the FileThreat object.

 Description of JSON objects